bramtechs/dream-emu/README.md

 # game dev stuff (aka the timesink)
 for big boi c++ [raylib](https://github.com/raysan5/raylib) game development chads

-Latest builds can be found [here](https://brambasiel.be/builds/) on my website as Github actions is an absolute pain to setup.

 <img src="/screenshots/chad.jpg" alt="chad" title="not actually me" width="256"/>

 (should have used unity tbh, please help...)